sriramsa/iT/docs/instructions.md

 2. Make your RPi an WiFi Access Point
 -------------------------------------
-#### Setup wlan0 networking
+#### 1. Setup wlan0 networking
-1. Assign a static ip address to your wlan0 interface This interface is where your AP will hosted.
+Assign a static ip address to your wlan0 interface.
+This interface is where your AP will hosted.
   - Edit /etc/network/interfaces
   ```
     auto wlan0